Repair vs Replace AC

 - Lead time — equipment delivery can take 3-7 days

-Units 12+ years old, R-22 refrigerant, repeated repairs ($1,500+ in the last 24 months), homes adding solar, or anyone trying to maximize IRA tax credits.
+Units 12+ years old, R-22 refrigerant, repeated significant repairs in the last 24 months, homes adding solar, or anyone trying to capture Utah utility rebates.

 Our Recommendation

-Use the $5K rule: if the repair cost is over $1,500 AND the unit is over 10 years old, replace.
+Use the age-and-repair-cost rule: if a major repair lands on a unit that's already over 10 years old, replacement usually wins.
 Use the 50% rule: if a single repair is more than 50% of replacement cost, replace.
 And use the altitude rule: most builder-spec units in Utah are undersized for our 4,500+ ft elevation — replacement is your chance to size correctly via Manual J load calc.

 Common Questions